ayelsew/eva-software-developer-test/README.md

 ## How to setup

 ### 1) **installing dependencies**
-Before working on this project, you need to install de dependecies:
+Before working on this project, you need to install dependecies:

 ```bash
 yarn